Croatia is proud of its cultural quirks and Croatian currency is no exception.

 #15 For many Croats the basic unit of cost is coffee.
 It’s a simple drink that greases all our social interactions.
 So when we travel abroad where a cup costs nearly £3/€4, we get outraged.

-I often get asked by the Brits if Croatia is expensive.
+I often get asked by the Brits: is Croatia is expensive.
+Or is Croatia cheap to eat out.
 But they never formulate the question in these terms.
-Instead they ask how much is a pint of beer.
+Instead they ask how many Kuna for a beer.

 So here’s the infographic to help you gauge the real value of Kuna.

 #16 Keep in mind that prices vary across Croatia.
-Zagreb is less expensive than trendy places on the coast, like Dubrovnik or Hvar.
+You get more for the same amount of Croatian money in Zagreb than in trendy places on the coast, like Dubrovnik or Hvar.

 But if you venture out to smaller towns in continental Croatia, you’ll be pleasantly surprised by how further Kuna goes than in Zagreb.